-The German Polo Federation (DPV)
+The German Polo Association (DPV)

-The DPV was officially founded in 1972 on the occasion of the Munich World Polo Tournament, an accompanying event of the Olympic Games in Munich, which took place on the field of the polo club in Holzkirchen/Thann.
+The official foundation of the DPV took place on the occasion of the "Munich World Polo Tournament", a supporting event at the 1972 Olympic Games in Munich held on the playing field of the Polo Club in Holzkirchen/Thann.

-Sport Commission (Stewards)
+Sport Committee (Stewards)

 The main task of the stewards is to represent the interests of the committees and the polo clubs affiliated with the DPV in the best possible way on the basis of the valid DPV polo rules and the DPV statutes and to support them in their work.